intuition-dev/INTUITION2/adminEditorsEG/readme.md

 # Setup

-1. On a linux install node, typescript, node, yarn and mbake You should use CodeAnywhere to SSH in.
+1. On a linux install node, typescript, yarn and mbake You should use CodeAnywhere to SSH in.

 2. mbake -a in a folder you want the admin in